Engine comparison · v0.8.0 · 100-strategy benchmark

 Three strategies draw all the daylight.

-On 47 of 50 reference strategies PineForge and PyneCore both hit excellent.
-The 3-strategy gap is not random — every divergence is in the same category: bracket exits, trailing stops, or partial position closes.
+On 85 of 100 reference strategies PineForge and PyneCore both hit excellent.
+The 15-strategy gap is not random.
+Every divergence is in the same category: bracket exits, trailing stops, or partial position closes.
 PyneCore’s broker emulator differs from TV here; PineForge mirrors TV trade-for-trade.

 06-liquidity-sweep